 We recognize revenue when the customer obtains control of promised goods or services, in an amount that reflects the consideration that we expect to receive in exchange for those goods and services.
-In order to determine revenue recognition for agreements that we determine to be in the scope of IFRS 15, the following five steps are performed:
+In order to determine revenue recognition for agreements that we determine to be in the scope of IFRS 15, we followed the IFRS 15 5-step model.
+The Company has currently two active collaboration and license agreements in scope of IFRS 15: